+In extraordinary situations, a teacher may be approved as an adjunct instructor as long as he or she meets the same criteria the department sets for hiring on-campus adjunct instructors.
 University departmental liaisons, in consultation with appropriate department members and the 1818 Advanced College Credit program director, make the final determination regarding approval of adjunct instructors.

 Teachers must submit their application packet before the following deadlines to guarantee course offerings for each semester:

-- The University liaison will notify the teacher and 1818 Advanced College Credit program director in writing whether the teacher is approved, provisionally approved (with provisions stated), or not approved at this time (with reasons for lack of approval stated).
+- The University liaison will notify the teacher and 1818 Advanced College Credit program director via formal letter whether the teacher is approved, provisionally approved (with provisions stated), or not approved at this time (with reasons for lack of approval stated).

-Instructors who are already in the 1818 Advanced College Credit program may request to teach additional courses by submitting a course approval form and a copy of the course syllabus to the 1818 Program office.
+Instructors who are already approved to teach in the 1818 Advanced College Credit program may request to teach additional courses without going through the full application process.